 Missouri is home to some of the largest springs in the country.
 The turquoise, teal and aqua pools pour millions of gallons of cool, clear water into some of the state’s most beautiful rivers every day.

 Take a short hike in the Ozark National Scenic Riverways area to see Blue Spring – with water a shimmering shade of aqua you have to see to believe.
 Walk out onto the wooden deck at the edge of the pool and peer into one of the deepest springs in the United States.
 The 310-foot deep spring – the state’s sixth largest – sends 90 million gallons of water into the Current River each day.

 Alley Spring, also located in the Ozark National Scenic Riverways, is surrounded by a lush oak and pine forest.
-A short trail circles the spring – the seventh largest in the state, pumping out more than 80 million gallons of water every day.
 Historic Alley Mill sits at the edge of the spring.
 An old one-room school house, general store, picnic area and campground are close by.